Hello world!

 simian.local.Uiformio("hello")

-A PyWebview window will open, showing the empty application as in the figure below.
+A PyWebview window will open, showing the empty application as in the figure below the MATLAB example.

 Add components to the form

 A component is created with a call to its constructor.
-Each contstructor takes one or two input arguments:
+Each constructor takes one or two input arguments:

 • a (unique) key